ivanmorlot/super-simone/README.md

 # super-simone

-This simple game is a school project.
+This simple Super Simon game is a school project.